muratk3n/thirdwave/en/README.md

 # Tweets

 This is so sad.. so very sad.
 Nearly most aspirational ideas, goals commonly known, and floated in sci are junk.
-No wonder we are in a rut.

 ---